Unforgettable 1-Week Self-Drive Tour of West and South Iceland with the Golden Circle

 Description

-Highlights of this self-drive tour include the Jokulsarlon glacier lagoon on the South Coast, the Snaefellsnes Peninsula on the west, the capital city Reykjavik, the famous Golden Circle sightseeing route, and the Blue Lagoon geothermal spa.
+Highlights of this self-drive tour include the Jokulsarlon Glacier Lagoon on the South Coast, Kirkjufell Mountain in Snaefellsnes, the capital city Reykjavik, the famous Golden Circle sightseeing route, and the Blue Lagoon geothermal spa.

-On this trip, there is plenty of time to make the most of these incredible opportunities.
-You can be as flexible as you like as you don't need to wait for tour guides or other guests.
+On this trip, there's no need to follow a rigid schedule or wait for tour guides and other guests.
 Because of this, people love this tour and rate it very highly.

-Don't miss this immersive seven-day tour exploring some of Iceland's most famous sights and setting out on thrilling tours.
+Don't miss this incredible 7-day self-drive tour through Iceland's most famous sights and hidden gems.
 Check availability now by choosing a date.

 Read more